yousefelsemeen/PyOpenGL-flappy-bird/README.md

 # Flappy Bird Clone

 This is a clone of the popular Flappy Bird game implemented using OpenGL and GLUT in Python.
+This project was for the AI subject in college with my team.

 ## Files